 Each year the Master of Science in AT program admits (1) new cohort of students who begin their plan of study during the summer term.
 Admission to the program is on a competitive basis.
-For initial consideration, students must be admitted into Graduate School at SDSU.
-To complete their eligibility for admission, candidates must also complete a secondary selective admissions application specifically for the AT program.
+For full admission into the athletic training program, students must complete the SDSU Graduate School application as well as a secondary selective admissions application specifically for the AT program.

 Student Learning Outcomes

 - Demonstrate competence and confidence: Provide confident and competent, patient-centered care that meets the essential and expected practices of Athletic Training practice in order to improve patient-outcomes.

 - Demonstrate ethical behaviors: Recognize and demonstrate behaviors that reflect a commitment to legal, ethical, and professional athletic training practice in a diverse and evolving healthcare environment.

 - Teamwork and collaboration: Effectively collaborate within an interdisciplinary team to provide consistent, efficient healthcare that optimizes patient outcomes.

 - Critical thinking: Integrate the best available evidence, clinical expertise, and patient values to provide safe and effective care

 - Prioritize the patient: Demonstrate the ability to prioritize patient safety and improve quality.